peasantsboot/MigrationExercise/exercises/ex4/README.md

 5. Trigger a message.
 Upon success, you will receive **200 OK** status as a response.
 6. Change the country code to **DE** and resend.
-7. For monitoring the message in the message monitor of SAP Integration Suite, see steps 3 and following in [option 1](#option-1-using-bruno-api-client).
+7. For monitoring the message in the message monitor of SAP Integration Suite, see from step 3 on in [option 1](#option-1-using-bruno-api-client).

 ## Summary